-I have a post which talks more details about the logic of Azure AD dynamic queries.
+I have a post that talks more details about the logic of Azure AD dynamic queries.
 How to create Windows AutoPilot Profile AAD Dynamic Device Group is not covered in this post.

 Video Tutorial – Windows AutoPilot Profile AAD Dynamic Device Groups